udippant/base-drafts/draft-ietf-quic-tls.md

 appended to the current flow and any packet that includes the CRYPTO frame is protected using keys from the corresponding encryption level.

-QUIC takes the unprotected content of TLS handshake records as the content of CRYPTO frames.
-TLS record protection is not used by QUIC.
-QUIC assembles CRYPTO frames into QUIC packets, which are protected using QUIC packet protection.
+QWIK takes the unprotected content of TLS handshake records as the content of CRYPTO frames.
+TLS record protection is not used by QWIK.
+QWIK assembles CRYPTO frames into QWIK packets, which are protected using QWIK packet protection.

-When an endpoint receives a QUIC packet containing a CRYPTO frame from the network, it proceeds as follows:
+When an endpoint receives a QWIK packet containing a CRYPTO frame from the network, it proceeds as follows:

 - If the packet was in the TLS receiving encryption level, sequence the data